1. To show interest or ask questions contact me here.

-Portraits in Watercolor II: Coming after the new year.
-For those who paint portraits and want more detailed instruction on painting and capturing the likeness of the subject.
+Portraits in Watercolor II: Coming Soon: For those who paint portraits and want more detailed instruction on painting and capturing the likeness of the subject.
 (Follow-on to Portraits in WC I) To show interest or ask questions contact me here.

 Included will be a review of flesh colors and Bill’s initial steps to a base portrait. (read more on More Info & Tips Tab above.
 We will focus on the subtle shapes of the face and figure that you can’t see in a photo reference.
 How to capture an “interesting” photograph to paint.
 It will include some drawing with charcoal.
 This is not a drawing or a beginning watercolor class.